ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 ### Context watchdog

 <info-box>
-	Note: the ContextWatchdog can be used only with an {@link builds/guides/integration/advanced-setup#scenario-2-building-from-source editor built from source}.
+	Note: the context watchdog can be used only with an {@link builds/guides/integration/advanced-setup#scenario-2-building-from-source editor built from source}.
 </info-box>

 Install the [`@ckeditor/ckeditor5-watchdog`](https://www.npmjs.com/package/@ckeditor/ckeditor5-watchdog) package: